Muir Woods is one of the last Old Growth stands of coastal redwoods in the world.

 You can shorten this trail to an easy 1/2 mile loop walk if you cross earlier at Bridge 2.
 Alternatively it's only a 1-mile loop walk if you cross at Bridge 3.
 These shorter routes have the advantage of being hardscape all the way.

-Their average age is an astounding 500 to 700 years old!
+Their average age of these redwoods is an astounding 500 to 700 years old!
 There were once 2-million acres of the beauties in the Western United States, now reduced to almost nothing.

 6. Discover a redwood's age, by looking at a cross-section of its rings.

-This particular tree dates back to 909AD making it over 1,100 years old!
-Key events are marked on each ring of the tree, like 1492 when Columbus arrived in America, or the 1776 Declaration of Independence.
+Key events are marked on each ring of this cross-section of tree, like 1492 when Columbus arrived in America, or the 1776 Declaration of Independence.
+This tree dates back to 909AD making it over 1,100 years old!

 7. Search for Coho or Steelhead Salmon in the creek.

-The adults return to Redwood Creek in the winter months to spawn.
+Adult salmon return to Redwood Creek at Muir Woods in the winter months to spawn.